How to Integrate Siri into Third Party iOS Apps?

 - LinkedIn: You can ask Siri to message anyone in your network.
 “Hey Siri, send a Linkedin message to George saying, ‘Thanks for connecting.’”.

 What is in the Future of Siri?

-These AI based voice recognition technologies are going to change the way of life in the future.
-Although Apple is new in the race, it going to catch up fast with other players.
-It will be a great surprise to see what else AI can do for the humans.
+These AI based voice recognition technologies are going to change the way we live in the near future.
+Although Apple came late to the race, it is going to catch up fast with other players.
+It will be a great surprise to see what else AI can do for humans.

-As an iPhone app development company, this is our take on Apple’s new SiriKit and ways to use SiriKit with apps.
-But if you wish to know more on how to extend your iOS app with SiriKit then contact our team at Appinventiv and our experts will get back to you.
+As an iPhone app development company, this is our take on Apple’s new SiriKit and ways to use SiriKit with your third party apps.
+But if you wish to know more on how to extend your iOS app with SiriKit then contact our team of experts and we will get back to you.

 strategies your digital product..